Yandex Cloud

 Listener IP address Public IP addresses only IP addresses from RFC-1918 only

-Blocking the listener target port for traffic on target VMs active (*) blocked
+Blocking the listener target port for traffic on target VMs Active (*) Blocked

-Blocking the listener target port for health checks on target VMs active blocked
+Blocking the listener target port for health checks on target VMs Active Blocked

-Locality in traffic processing - specifics apply
+Locality in traffic processing - Considerations apply

-Use of static routes - specifics apply
+Use of static routes - Considerations apply

 Explanation of the table: